arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/live-streaming/content.md

 ```

 #### 5. Uploading the Script
-Let's program the board with the complete script and test if everything works.
+Let's program the board with the complete script and test if everything works as expected.
 Copy the whole [example code](#the-example-code) and paste it into the new script file that you created.

 Open the OpenMV Serial Monitor by clicking on _Serial Terminal_ in the lower left corner.
 Click the _Play_ button at the bottom of the left toolbar.
 See the board connection progress in the terminal, once connected, the _host address_ will be printed out.